CSCfi/csc-user-guide/docs/cloud/rahti/storage/persistent.md

 Persistent volumes in Rahti are stored in a resilient storage such as CEPH.
 They are created by using a **PersistentVolumeClaim**.
 When a new claim is made, and **a Pod mounts it**, a new volume space will be created.

-!!! info "Change from Rahti Beta version"
+!!! info "A change from Rahti Beta version"

     In production Rahti, a new persistent volume will remain in **"⏳ Pending"** until any Pod mounts it.
 This is a change from Rahti Beta where the volume was crested right away.

 There is one storage classes available in Rahti: